cristinalom/coordinista-service/docs/api/clothing-patch-clothing-item-outfits.md

 # Patch clothing items by ID

 Patches a [clothing](clothing.md) item's properties.
-The `id` parameter specifies which clothing item in the service to patch.
-In this example, the `color` property is patched for the clothing item that corresponds to the `id` 3.
+The `id` parameter specifies which clothing item you want to patch.
+In this example, the `color` property is updated with the `PATCH` method.

 ## URL